Havant Thicket Reservoir

 The site is bounded to the north by Havant Thicket, an area of forestry managed by Forestry England, to the east by Staunton Country Park and by the Leigh Park area of Havant to the south.
 It will straddle the border between the Borough of Havant and East Hampshire District.
 The site is underlain by clay, silt and sand of the London Clay Formation and, in small part, of the Lambeth Group.
 The current valley floor is characterised by head deposits.

+Inflow of water to the site will be piped from natural springs in the Bedhampton area.
+This will occur when rainfall is heavy and the water would simply otherwise flow out to the sea.

+The reservoir is expected to measure 1.7 km from east to west, and be between 800 m and 1,200 m north to south.
+The perimeter will measure 5.2 km and the deepest point will be 21 m.
+Havant Thicket will be the first reservoir to be built in Britain since the early 1990s.